-We continue to work with our local and state transportation agencies to create a viable network of roadways in our community in order to allow more time at home for families, not on the roads.
-Locust Grove overpass, the extension of Pine Avenue, and numerous intersection improvements from 4 way stops to traffic signals are all great examples of public and private partnerships to move our citizens from point a to point b in the most effective manner.
+We have made great strides over the last several years working with our local and state transportation agencies to create a viable network of roadways in our community in order to allow more time at home for families, not on the roads.
 While the City does not have control over the roadways in Meridian, we do play an active role working with the Ada County Highway District (ACHD) and the Idaho Transportation Department (ITD) as they are the roads and maintenance providers.
+We now have a formal entryway into our community with the completion of the Meridian Interchange.
+Other large projects we've seen complete in the past few years include: The Split Corridor which improved traffic and infrastructure in Downtown Meridian; the Ten Mile Interchange; the Locust Grove overpass, the extension of Pine Avenue, and numerous intersection improvements from 4 way stops to traffic signals.
+These are all great examples of public and private partnerships to move our citizens from point a to point b in the most effective manner.

 In addition to roadways, we are finding ways to move citizens through the community on safe and connected pathway systems.
 The Parks and Recreation Commission have prioritized pathway segments for completion.
 Their work is dividing future pathway improvement into two categories: driven by development, or City-driven.
 We will be working with the YMCA to identify needed improvements to keep safe routes to school a priority.
 You can view Meridian s Pathways Master Plan by clicking here.